We know your passion for your instrument or voice is a big part of what makes you you.

 Kevin Ramessar, BMus ’01

 Laurier has a long history of producing oboe students who have successful careers as orchestral musicians, teachers and freelancers.
 The oboe studio is a vibrant, inspiring, and supportive community, which is an ideal university atmosphere.
-We boast a well-equipped and dedicated reed room, instructors who encourage their students to achieve their personal best and guest instructors who bring unique teachings to our everyday.
+We boast a well-equipped and dedicated reed room, instructors who encourage you to achieve their personal best and guest instructors who bring unique teachings to our everyday.
 We all encourage and help each other.

 Alex Klein, former principal oboist, Chicago Symphony